stefanjakov/lazygit/docs-master/Config.md

     # passing the `--all` argument to `git log`)
     showWholeGraph: false

+    # Format string used to render each commit entry in the commits list panel.
+    # Supports placeholders like %h (short hash), %H (full hash), %s (subject),
+    # %an (author), etc. Defaults to "%h %as %s".
+    paneLogFormat: '%h %as %s'

   # How branches are sorted in the local branches view.
   # One of: 'date' (default) | 'recency' | 'alphabetical'
   # Can be changed from within Lazygit with the Sort Order menu (`s`) in the